Mohamed Hasan Abdullahi

 General Mohamed Hasan Abdullahi (Maxamed Xasan Cabdilaahi) also known as "Jidhif" was a chief of staff of the Somaliland Armed Forces.
-He hails from the Jibril Abokor, a Sa'ad Musa sub-division of the Habr Awal Isaaq clan.
-In the 1980s, he joined the Somali National Movement.
+He hails from In the 1980s, he joined the Somali National Movement.
 Before being appointed as the chief of staff, he was head of Mercy Corps in Somaliland.

 Biography

 Jidhif was born in Hargeisa in 1950.
 His father is Xasan Cabdi Laahi and his mother is Aamina Yoonis Boon.

 Jidhif entered elementary school in Tog Wajaale in 1960.
 His nickname Jidhif was given to him at this time by journalist Ahmed Hassan Awke.
 He received his secondary education from 1963 at the Eek Amoud School in Borama.
 He attended the Burco technical institute from 1967 to 1970.

 Somali armed forces officer

 In 1970, Jidhif joined the Somali armed forces and attended the Army University in Odesa, Soviet Union, from that year until 1973.
 He entered Moscow State University in 1973 with a degree in civil engineering.

 In 1977 Somalia began a war with neighboring Ethiopia (Ogaden War); Jidhif returned to Somalia in 1977 to serve in the war.

 Since 1981, Jidhif has worked for Chafrol Intertnational Oil Company, a U.S.-based oil research company.